-- (a) Concept of Joint Effects.
-JTF 667 joint fire support will focus on denying NT forces on PANAY from interfering with the disembarkation at ILOILO and the amphibious lodgment in SOUTHEASTERN area of PANAY.
+(a) Concept of Joint Effects.
+JTF 667 joint fire support will focus on denying OV forces on PANAY from interfering with the disembarkation at ILOILO and the amphibious lodgment in SOUTHEASTERN area of PANAY.
 This is include neutralising all maritime, air and ground approaches to the lodgement sites.
-Joint effects are to ensure such supremacy in the battlespace that NT forces' freedom of manoeuvre is denied and that JTF 667 freedom of manoeuvre is maximised.
-Effort will shift to CFLCC operations on PANAY and preparation for a lodgment IVO EL NIDO on PALAWAN.
-SOTG will provide observation, communication and liaison on PALAWAN and PANAY for joint fire support actions during this phase.
-CFACC maintain air superiority over PALAWAN and PANAY. - (b) Task.
-JTF 667 continue to set the conditions for Phase 3 and beyond operations through destruction NT IOT deplete NT operational capability on PALAWAN and PANAY.
-Joint fires initially deny NT ability to repel maritime and amphibious lodgements on PANAy and PALAWAN through annihilation of armour, IDF and anti-shipping capabilities.
+Joint effects are to ensure such supremacy in the battlespace that OV forces' freedom of manoeuvre is denied and that JTF 667 freedom of manoeuvre is maximised.
+SOTG will provide observation, communication and liaison on PANAY for joint fire support actions during this phase.
+CFACC maintain air superiority over PANAY.

+(b) Task.
+JTF 667 continue to set the conditions for Phase 3 and beyond operations through destruction OV IOT deplete OV operational capability on PANAY.
+Joint fires initially deny OV ability to repel maritime and amphibious lodgements on PANAY through annihilation of armour, IDF and anti-shipping capabilities.
 Continue to disrupt C2 and lines of communication.
-Maintain air superiority over PANAY and PALAWAN. - (c) Purpose.
-Ensure successful lodgement on NT held islands in JFTAO and set the conditions for a breakout from beachheads on PANAY and PALAWAN to defeat NT forces. - (d) Execution.
-JTF 667 JFECC will coordinate STA and joint offensive support to locate and attack HPT and HVT IAW Target List: C2, FIRES, armour, GBAD, aircraft and communication nodes in PALAWAN and PANAY.
-J-SEAD is employed to support the maintain air superiority over JTFAO currently held by NT forces and, when able, to support AI operations over sea and air lanes between NT & BX.
-IO focuses on convincing BX population in PANAY and PALAWAN that liberation from NT is imminent to eliminate any support to NT.
-NT.
-Convince NT leadership that further resistance is futile and to cease combat operations.
-Priority of fires is the provision of offensive air support, IDF and NGS - (e) Assessment.
-NT ground formations rendered combat ineffective by the destruction of armour and IDF systems.
-NT forces on PALAWAN and PANAY isolated and disconnected from LOC from NT.
-Local populace remains supportive of JTF 667 OSS and actions while resolve of NT leadership continues to degrade. - (f) Targeting Priorities. - 1.
-Destroy ground-based air defence on PALAWAN and PANAY - 2.
-Neutralise NT ground, air and maritime capabilities to eliminate interference with amphibious lodgment sites, beachheads and breakout - 3.
-Destroy NT armour on PALAWAN and PANAY - 4.
-Destroy NT C2 on PALAWAN and PANAY - 5.
-Destroy NT IDF on PALAWAN and PANAY - 6.
-Deny sea and air LOC to NT on PALAWAN and PANAY.
+Maintain air superiority over PANAY.

+(c) Purpose.
+Ensure successful lodgement on OV held islands in JFTAO and set the conditions for a breakout from beachheads on PANAY to defeat OV forces.

+(d) Execution.
+JTF 667 JFECC will coordinate STA and joint offensive support to locate and attack HPT and HVT IAW Target List: C2, FIRES, armour, GBAD, aircraft and communication nodes in PANAY.
+J-SEAD is employed to support the maintain air superiority over JTFAO currently held by OV forces and, when able, to support AI operations over sea and air lanes between OV & BX.
+IO focuses on convincing BX population in PANAY that liberation from OV is imminent to eliminate any support to OV.
+Convince OV leadership that further resistance is futile and to cease combat operations.
+Priority of fires is the provision of offensive air support, IDF and NGS

+(e) Assessment.
+OV ground formations rendered combat ineffective by the destruction of armour and IDF systems.
+OV forces on PANAY isolated and disconnected from LOC from OV.
+Local populace remains supportive of JTF 667 OSS and actions while resolve of OV leadership continues to degrade.

+(f) Targeting Priorities.

+1. Destroy ground-based air defence on PANAY

+2. Neutralise OV ground, air and maritime capabilities to eliminate interference with amphibious lodgment sites, beachheads and breakout

+- 3. Destroy OV armour on PANAY

+- 4. Destroy OV C2 on PANAY

+- 5. Destroy OV IDF on PANAY

+- 6. Deny sea and air LOC to OV on PANAY.